Postmaster-Live/postmaster/postmaster_white_paper.md

 | `/api/v1/ingest` | POST   | Ingests a document, extracts metadata, and stores vector embeddings. |
 | `/api/v1/query`  | GET   | Searches for relevant content and retrieves the top **n** paragraphs using softmax-based ranking, which the LLM will use to generate the response. |

+Authentication: All endpoints require an API key in the request header:Authorization: Bearer <your_api_key>

 ---

 ## **2️⃣ Ingestion Process** (`/api/v1/ingest`)